take wireless communications for granted. Just as people my age thought

 ARRL's QST magazine.
 Here is a list of the

-be glad to scan articles for you.
+QST articles I have already posted.
 All copyrights (if any) are hereby acknowledged.

 In the early part

 of the last century most people did not own any sort of radio - even

 a shortwave 'rig' was an indication of technical prowess since many

 operators built their own equipment from kits or schematics.
 Participation

-amount of work required to set up even a relatively simple CW
+amount of work required to set up even a relatively simple CW (Morse

-contacts (QSLs in Ham-ese) every couple months.
+lists of reported contacts (QSLs in Ham-ese) every couple months.
 Purely

-as submitted by operators for the April 1932 edition of QST
+as submitted by operators for the April 1932 edition of QST.

-effort required to assimilate and type in all the names, locations,
+The effort required to assimilate and type in all the names, locations,

 in an envelope via postal mail - no e-mail or phone calls.
 No doubt

 the wireless craft, why not scan the pages to see if you can find him

 (or sometimes her)?

 See all available